mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 control information to monitor connection statistics and to identify and synchronize streams.

-Because QUIC provides its own transport-level feedback, at least some RTP transport level feedback can be replaced with current QUIC feedback {{!rfc9000}}.
+Because QUIC provides its own transport-level feedback, at least some RTP transport level feedback can be replaced with current QUIC feedback
+{{!rfc9000}}.
 In adition, RTP-level feedback that is not available in QUIC by default can be replaced with generally useful QUIC extensions.
 Examples of these extentions include:

-* Arrival timestamps, which are not part of QUIC's default acknowledgment frames, but can be added using {{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}, or
+* Arrival timestamps, which are not part of QUIC's default acknowledgment frames, but can be added using {{!I-D.draft-smith-quic-receive-ts}} or
+  {{!I-D.draft-huitema-quic-ts}}, or
-* Adjusting the frequency of QUIC acknowledgments, using {{!I-D.draft-ietf-quic-ack-frequency}}.
+* Adjusting the frequency of QUIC acknowledgments, using
+  {{!I-D.draft-ietf-quic-ack-frequency}}.

 When statistics contained in RTCP packets are also available from QUIC, or can be derived from statistics available from QUIC, it is desireable to provide these statistics at only one protocol layer.
 This avoids consumption of bandwidth to deliver duplicated control information.
-Because QUIC relies on certain frames being sent, it is not possible to supress QUIC signaliing in favor of RTCP signaling, so if bandwidth is to be conserved, this must be accomplished by surpressing RTCP signaling in favor of QUIC signalling.
+Because QUIC relies on certain frames being sent, it is not possible to supress QUIC signaling in favor of RTCP signaling, so if bandwidth is to be conserved, this must be accomplished by surpressing RTCP signaling in favor of QUIC signalling.

 This document specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics.
 Future documents can extend this mapping for other RTCP format types, and can make use of new QUIC extensions that become available over time.

 Most statements about "QUIC" in {{rtcp-mapping}} are applicable to both RTP encapsulated in QUIC streams and RTP encapsulated in QUIC datagrams.
 The differences are described in {{roc-d}} and {{roc-s}}.

-> **Editor's Note:** Additionsl iscussion of bandwidth minimization could go in this section, or in an earlier proposed section on motivations for defining and deploying RTP over QUIC.
+> **Editor's Note:** Additional discussion of bandwidth minimization could go in
+> this section, or in an earlier proposed section on motivations for defining
+> and deploying RTP over QUIC.

 While RTP over QUIC places no restrictions on applications sending RTCP, this document assumes that the reason an implementor chooses to support RTP over QUIC is to obtain benefits beyond what's available when RTP uses UDP as its underlying transport layer.
-It is RECOMMENDED to expose relevant information om the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable.
+It is RECOMMENDED to expose relevant information from the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable.

 {{transport-layer-feedback}} and {{al-repair}} discuss what information can be exposed from the QUIC connection layer to reduce the RTCP overhead.

 The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets using RTP over QUIC.

-A more complete analysis of RTCP Control Packet Types (in {{control-packets}}), Generic RTP Feedback (RTPFB) (in {{generic-feedback}}), Payload-specific RTP Feedback (PSFB) (in {{payload-specific-feedback}}), Extended Reports (in {{extended-reports}}), and RTP Header Extensions (in {{rtp-header-extensions}}), including the information that cannot be mapped from QUIC.
+A more complete analysis of RTCP Control Packet Types (in {{control-packets}}), Generic RTP Feedback (RTPFB) (in {{generic-feedback}}), Payload-specific RTP Feedback (PSFB) (in {{payload-specific-feedback}}), Extended Reports (in
+{{extended-reports}}), and RTP Header Extensions (in {{rtp-header-extensions}}), including the information that cannot be mapped from QUIC.

-### RTP Over QUIC Datagrams {#roc-d}
+## RTP Over QUIC Datagrams {#roc-d}

 QUIC Datagrams are ack-eliciting packets, which means, that an acknowledgment is triggered when a datagram frame is received.
 Thus, a sender can assume that an